Phil Hoy (politician)

-George Philip Hoy (February 5, 1937 - September 4, 2025) was a Democratic member of the Indiana House of Representatives, he represented the 77th District from 2004 to 2008.
+George Philip Hoy (February 5, 1937 – September 4, 2025) was an American politician who was Democratic member of the Indiana House of Representatives, he represented the 77th District from 2004 to 2008.

 Birth

-Phil Hoy was born in Indianapolis on February 5, 1937.
+Hoy was born in Indianapolis on February 5, 1937.
 He died on September 4, 2025.

 Religion

-Phil Hoy practiced in the religion of the United Church of Christ.
+Hoy practiced in the religion of the United Church of Christ.

 Education

-Phil Hoy received his M.Div. by graduating Southern Baptist Theological Seminary in the year of 1962, and he also received his BA in History and Political Science at Kentucky Wesleyan College in the year of 1958.
+Hoy received his M.Div. by graduating Southern Baptist Theological Seminary in the year of 1962, and he also received his BA in History and Political Science at Kentucky Wesleyan College in the year of 1958.

 Family

 Hoy was married to Sandra Hoy, and he also had six children.